 I honed my kit to fit my style of running.
 That means gear that can keep a modest finisher moving hour after hour.

-I finished Leadville with very few problems other than serious exhaustion and some sore joints.
+I finished the Leadville 100 with very few problems other than serious exhaustion and some sore joints.
 I had no chafing!
 No stomach problems (well, I puked twice, but to me, that’s a win)!
 And I lost only two toenails (way better than average)!

 Below is all the gear I used.

 Salomon vest: The Skin Pro 10 vest carried all my gear (jacket, food, phone, etc).
 It was comfortable with minimal bouncing.
 It also carried a hydration bladder, which I prefer over water bottles.
 I used a pre-release version of one coming to market in 2019 and loved it.
 Look for a full review soon.

 HOKA ONE ONE Torrent and EVO Mafate shoes: I used shoes from several brands during training, but when it came to race day, I settled into HOKAs.
 I used the Torrent over the more technical Hope Pass section of the race and relied on the EVO Mafate for big miles.
 They were great.

 Older Salomon shorts: I don’t think Salomon makes the shorts I wore anymore, but they have a snug liner inside a looser-fitting exterior.
 No underwear.
 No chafing.
 I didn’t change them throughout the race but did switch to underwear and tights late at night when it got cold.